rra/pam-krb5/README.md

 Pass `--enable-silent-rules` to configure for a quieter build (similar to the Linux kernel).
-Use `make warnings` instead of `make` to build with full GCC compiler warnings (requires a relatively current version of GCC).
+Use `make warnings` instead of `make` to build with full GCC compiler warnings (requires either GCC or Clang and may require a relatively current version of the compiler).

 You can pass the `--enable-reduced-depends` flag to configure to try to minimize the shared library dependencies encoded in the binaries.
 This